Hieromon/AutoConnect/mkdocs/faq.md

 ### 4. Reports the issue to AutoConnect repository on Github

 If you can not solve AutoConnect problems please report to [Issues](https://github.com/Hieromon/AutoConnect/issues).
 And please make your question comprehensively, not a statement.
-Include all relevant information.
+Include all relevant information as follows.

+- Hardware module
+- Arduino core Version (including the upstream tag ID.)
+- Operating System which you use
+- lwIP variant
+- Problem description
+- If you have a STACK DUMP decoded result with formatted by the code block tag
+- The sketch code with formatted by the code block tag
+- Debug messages output